 For some large organizations, the impacts of cost and value doesn’t resonate as acutely up through the company’s accounting central nervous system.
 In some cases, the costs simply aren’t highly scrutinized.
 The simplicity of the procurement process plus nonchalant trust makes design-build is a logical match for this type of organization.

 Putting it All Together

 Recognize that design-build is a procurement choice, not a project delivery method.
 Know the differences between the various procurement processes.
 Use that knowledge to match your project and clients’ needs to the project delivery methodology.
 Saving money and getting value may not be a paramount concern for your project.

 Agree to respect the procurement choices of tenants, owners and others to select a methodology that works for them.
 There is no one-size-fits-all solution.

 As to the threshold question in the title, I would paraphrase Edward Deming, you can’t manage what you can’t measure.
 Design-build may have numerous advantages for a wide swath of the real property improvement industry.
 But if you can’t measure or compare costs, it just may be that provable cost savings isn’t one of them.

-Apex Project Consulting, Inc. is based in California with offices in the San Francisco and Orange County areas, provides one-of-a-kind, full-spectrum project management across a wide variety of project types, including both ground-up and commercial tenant improvements, throughout the U.S. as well as internationally.
+Apex Project Consulting, Inc. is based in Orange County California, provides one-of-a-kind, full-spectrum project management across a wide variety of project types, including both ground-up and commercial tenant improvements, throughout the U.S. as well as internationally.
 Apex has managed over 1,100 projects, from raw land development, due diligence and design through construction, including commercial office, industrial, healthcare, life science, labs and critical environments.